-Although these days in many places floating markets have become mainly tourist attractions, for many decades they were part of Thai daily life, untll the motorbike supplanted the boat.
+Although these days in many places floating markets have become mainly tourist attractions, for many decades they were part of Thai daily life, until the motorbike supplanted the boat.

 Their origin dates back to the reign of Rama IV, when between 1866 and 1868 a 32 km canal was created to join the Mae Klong and Tha Chin rivers.
 The inhabitants of the area carved out 200 small canals, and the floating markets began to appear.

-This is a market with shops both floating and in boats, selling clothes, gifts, food and drink.
-There are souvenir boats, pad thai boats, ice cream boats (try the coconut flavour), fruit, drinks...
+This is a market with shops both floating and in boats, selling clothes, gifts, food, and drinks.
+There are souvenir boats, pad thai boats, ice cream boats (try the coconut flavor), fruit, drinks...

 By Boat and Foot